-Indispensable and essential elements of the Christmas markets are hot beverages.
-Leading beverages are hot apple juice and mulled wine.
+Essential elements of the Christmas markets are hot beverages which warm from the inside: The leading one is mulled wine.